prodigy-han/prodigy-han/README.md

 ---

-💻 For confidential purposes, I will only upload extracurricular projects I've worked on other than school work.
+💻 For confidential purposes, I will only upload extracurricular projects I've worked on other than academics.

 💬 Please ask me in details for what kind of assignments/projects I've done during my CS courses at school.